SmartTokenLabs/interview-tests/full-stack-quality-assurance-developer/README.md

 - Implementation of tests unit tests JEST
 - Code audit and code improvement

+Please spend no more than 2 days working on this exercise, working on 1, 2, 3... or all of the items.

 Best of luck working on these items from the Smart Token Lab team!

 ## 1 & 2 - Creation of test suite + Implemenation of tests BDD